MicrosoftDocs/xamarin-docs/docs/essentials/maps.md

 # [Android](#tab/android)

 Android uses the `geo:` Uri scheme to launch the maps application on the device.
 This may prompt the user to select from an existing app that supports this Uri scheme.
-Xamarin.Essentials is tested with Google Maps which supports this scheme.
+Xamarin.Essentials is tested with Google Maps, which supports this scheme.

 # [iOS](#tab/ios)

-No platform specific implementation details.
+No platform-specific implementation details.

 # [UWP](#tab/uwp)

-No platform specific implementation details.
+No platform-specific implementation details.

 --------------